mcrawfo2/go-msx/ops/docs/validation.md

 # Validation

-Stream operations use struct tags to declare JSON Schema constraints for fields within the port and data transfer objects.
+Port structures use struct tags to declare JSON Schema constraints for fields within the port and data transfer objects.

 ```go